Mentors from Past Congresses Include…

 At 17-years-old, Eric Chen won all three major science prizes – Intel, Google, and Siemens – for his research on new drugs designed to fight dangerous strains of the influenza virus.
 The emergence of new highly lethal influenza viruses such as H5N1 and H7N9 poses a grave threat to the world.
 Eric’s project aimed to discover novel influenza endonuclease inhibitors as leads for a new type of anti-flu medicine, effective against all influenza viruses including pandemic strains.
 By combining computer modeling and biological studies, he identified a number of novel, potent endonuclease inhibitors.
 He also performed comprehensive structural analysis, laying the groundwork for further design and optimization of the anti-flu drug candidates.

 Paige Brown is the first place medal of distinction winner of the 2016 Intel Science Talent Search, for her research studying the water quality of six environmentally impaired local streams with high E. coli and phosphate contamination levels.
 She is currently developing a cost-effective filter largely made of calcium alginate strands to remove the phosphate from stormwater systems.
-She is studying chemical engineering at Stanford University.
+A graduate of Stanford University, she is now CEO of WindBorne Systems, which is transforming the way humanity approaches weather forecasting with constellations of targeted long-duration balloons.

 Founder and CEO, Unlimited Tomorrow